surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 and a context-menu with the name, **Copy** and **Copy (with modulation)** options will show up.

 **Display** – Shows the active waveform.
-When the **Wavetable** or **Window** oscillator is used, it will also work as wavetable picker by clicking on the orange bar or on the arrows to cycle through them.
+When the **Wavetable** or **Window** oscillator is used, it will also work as wavetable selector by clicking on the orange bar or on the arrows to cycle through them.

 **Type** – Oscillator type.
 Chooses which algorithm is used for the